IronMan1994/CGA-MWS-algorithm/README.md

 ## Preparations before starting the program

 1. The `main` method in `Run.java` is the entry to the whole program.

+        2. String path = "A.txt;";
+Enter the path to the txt file at this location.

 'You can use a TXT file in the same format as the sample file provided for code testing.